 Some children may even rebel against a new partner.
 This reaction is normal.
 Kids often think their partner is trying to replace their other parent.
 Remember to reassure them that this isn’t the case.
 Make sure your children still have plenty of time with your co-parent.
 Bringing someone new into the picture takes time, and you shouldn’t rush or force the situation.

 Keep the Line of Communication Open

 Successful stepfamilies communicate with each other.
-Both you and your former partner should have an equal say in raising your children.
+Of course, both you and your former partner should have an equal say in raising your children.
 But it would be best if you also listened to the concerns of any new partners.
 After all, they will be around your kids just as much as you.

 Seek Family Therapy When Needed

 Happy blended families don’t happen overnight.
 It takes time to welcome new people into your family, especially when you have children.
-Stepfamilies often need guidance along the way.
+In addition, stepfamilies often need guidance along the way.
 Family therapy is a great way to overcome the challenges many blended families face.

 Positive Living Psychotherapy provides professional counseling in a safe, judgment-free zone.
 We understand the difficulties of bringing families together, and we will provide you with the coping skills you need.
-Schedule an appointment with us to learn the tricks of successful blended families.
+Please schedule an appointment with us to learn the tricks of successful blended families.